Roger/tmux-hints/README.md

 ## Installation

+From crates.io, just `cargo install tmux-hints` and make sure that cargo bin it's in your path.

-Run cargo build and copy/link `target/release/tmux-hints` to somewhere in your path.
+Or from source, runn cargo build and copy/link `target/release/tmux-hints` to somewhere in your path.

-Add this to your `.tmux.conf`:
+In both cases, you need to a key binding to your `.tmux.conf`:

     bind some-key-here run tmux-hints

-Where some-key-here is any key you want to use to start url selection.
+Where some-key-here is any key you want to use to start hints selection.

 ## Usage